simonswain/objectstore/README.md

 fields updated.
 Fetch an object, change some attrs, write the whole thing back.

-You can create relationships between objects.
-This is the main reason Objectstore exists.

-The relationships have an optional role, expiration and position.
+You can create a relationship (`rel`) between two object, with an optional role, expiration and position.

+You use relationships, types and roles to associate objects with each other..

+These relationships are the main reason Objectstore exists.

-Some uses of relationships are
+Some example uses are:

-* parent-child, i.e a collection (use position for ordering)
+* A collection of objects in a container
 * user/group membership with expiration
-* users have roles in a group
+* users with roles in a group
-* user role in group controls access to items in a collection
+* user role in group controlling access to items in a collection

 Use slugs to find named objects without using their id (e.g. looking up a user by username, looking up an item in a collection based on a